kishankananibrainstream/Giftcardextension/README.md

 # Introduction:

-The Bagisto Image Crop Extension is designed to enhance the product image management experience within the Bagisto e-commerce platform.
-This extension offers a seamless solution for cropping images during both the product creation and image editing processes.
+The Bagisto Image Crop Extension enhances the product image management experience within the Bagisto e-commerce platform by offering a seamless solution for cropping images during both the product creation and editing processes.

 # Some Key features of the Image Crop Extension